Standing with Immigrants:

 Event Sponsorship Levels & Benefits

 Standing with Immigrants is a major signature fundraising event for Ayuda.
 To enable Ayuda to sustain and expand its important legal, social and language access services, we invite you to join Standing with Immigrants as a sponsor.
-The funds raised through your generosity will directly impact the lives of vulnerable, low-income immigrants in Washington, D.C, Virginia and Maryland.
+The funds raised through your generosity will directly impact the lives of low-income immigrants in Washington, D.C, Virginia and Maryland.

 Friends of Ayuda Circle